Managing WordPress themes

 Updating a theme in the WordPress dashboard

-• Click the Update now link to get the most recent version.
+Any themes with updates available display Update Available at the top of their box.
+Click the Update now link to get the most recent version.

 Deleting a theme in the WordPress dashboard

-It is best to always remove themes you are not using.
+It's recommended to always remove themes you are not using.
 You should only keep the theme you actively use since you can always reinstall removed themes at any time.
 By removing themes, you keep their files from being used as attack entry points.

-1. In the left-hand column click Appearance.
+1. In the left-hand column, click Appearance.

 2. Click the theme you wish to remove.